BrendanO123/csc215/Presentations/expression_parser.md

 1. When the parser sees an **open parenthesis**, it pushes that location to the parenthesis stack.
 2. When parser sees a **close parentheses**, it pops the last open parenthesis location, and evaluates from there to the current location.
 Both the multiplication/div/etc pass and the addition/subtraction pass is performed over its length.
 That entire parenthetical expression is then replaced with a binary intermediate value.
-3. We either wrap the entire thing in parenthesis or run a final evaluation to clear up anything outside all of the parenthesis.
-I will let you know when one of these ideas actually works.
+3. Then we run a final evaluation over the entire string to clear up anything outside all of the parenthesis.

 And that's it!